 A bachelor’s degree in psychology is an undergraduate-level degree that usually takes four years to complete.

 If you find yourself asking why people behave the way they do and do you want to gain a better understanding of human behavior?
 Are you interested in helping others and improving your community?
 Maybe you have great people skills and enjoy solving problems.
-If you answered yes, then a degree in psychology may be right for you.
+If you answered yes, then a psychology degree may be right for you.

 The Bachelor of Science degree in psychology represents the core values and world-view of the psychology discipline and follows the American Psychological Association’s guidelines for an undergraduate degree in psychology and emphasizes a liberal arts education.
 Employers value psychology majors for their oral and written communication skills, cognitive skills, human relations skills and their ability to understand data.

-This degree will:
+The psychology degree will:

 - Prepare you to be a generalist, qualified for entry level positions in many fields.